 Why do Americans live in Portugal?

 As mentioned, living in Portugal has a wide array of advantages – a sublime climate, the stunning Atlantic Ocean, unique landscapes, a high quality of life, and a relatively low cost of living.
-Education and health care are excellent and foreign residents can take advantage of significant tax advantages.
+The Portuguese healthcare system is excellent, as is the country’s education system, and foreign residents can take advantage of significant tax advantages.
 In this part of our article, we’ll delve into why Americans live in Portugal.

 Affordable cost of living